teociaps/SwaggerUI.Themes/README.md

 ## Features
-- _New Themes_: enhances the Swagger documentation interface with various themes, including a default style that preserves the classic Swagger UI appearance and introduces new modern styles.
-Explore samples [here](#available-themes).
+- __New Themes__: Choose from a variety of themes to customize the Swagger documentation interface.
+Options include a default style that preserves the classic Swagger UI look, along with fresh, modern styles.
+View theme samples [here](#available-themes).
-- _Seamless Integration_: simply install the package and add the style parameter to the existing method used for Swagger UI.
+- __Enhanced Functionality__: Access expanded features with both classic and modern styles for an optimized documentation experience.
+Learn more [here](#enhanced-functionalities).
-- _Custom Styles_: create your own style for Swagger documentation.
-You can either inherit from the classic or modern common styles, or define a completely new style (see more [here](#custom-styles)).
+- __Custom Styles__: Design your own Swagger UI style by either extending the classic or modern base styles or creating a completely new look.
+Find details on custom styling [here](#custom-styles).
+- __Easy Integration__: [Install the package](#getting-started) and add style parameters to the existing Swagger UI setup for a seamless upgrade.

 ## Supported .NET Versions